 Tackling Detroit's vacancy and blight depends on having a comprehensive and up-to-date understanding of it, property by property.
 In 2013, the Detroit Blight Removal Task Force launched the Motor City Mapping Project, an ambitious effort to survey approximately 380,000 parcels in Detroit to catalog the specific number, location and type of blighted structures and parcels throughout the city.

-Our $1 million investment will allow the Detroit Blight Removal Task Force and the DLBA to launch the People's Property Dashboard, which will provide the public with a transparent view of all parcels in the city and enable residents to update information about property in their neighborhood.
+$1 million of the investment will allow the Detroit Blight Removal Task Force and the DLBA to launch the People's Property Dashboard, which will provide the public with a transparent view of all parcels in the city and enable residents to update information about property in their neighborhood.
 This innovative program was created by a local small business, LOVELAND Technologies, and will create a platform where residents, community groups and city officials can work together to develop the plan to return blighted properties to productive use.

-Helping homeowners through a Rehab Loan Pilot Program
+Helping homeowners through a rehab loan pilot program

 Acquiring abandoned properties, clearing titles and finding buyers is only the first part of removing blight and revitalizing neighborhoods.
 The second part is the need to repair and refurbish those homes.
 However, many homebuyers lack the resources for those essential property improvements, while depressed property values make it difficult or impossible for buyers to access conventional home loans to finance improvements.